 - 4.1.
 While there is clearly still much to consider it is welcomed that the Councils have taken a pragmatic approach to progress with the preparation of a South Warwickshire wide Local Plan, and we look forward to engaging with the Councils in the upcoming stages of the SWLP preparation process. - 4.2.
-Please note that we would be happy to discuss the matters raised in this response with the Councils in greater detail, including the option of bringing forward the Respondent's land at Hampton Magna.
-Nevertheless, we trust that the Council will duly consider the representations made and hope that they are found useful in the continued preparation of the SWLP. - 4.3.
+Please note that we would be happy to discuss the matters raised in this response with the Councils in greater detail, including the option of bringing forward the Respondent's land to the south of Henley-in-Arden.
+Nevertheless, we trust that the Councils will duly consider the representations made and hope that they are found useful in the continued preparation of the SWLP. - 4.3.
 We would be grateful if you could please acknowledge receipt of these representations and keep us informed of progress using the contact details provided below: